mendezVKI/MODULO/README.rst

 If the memory saving option is active, the memory requirements are mostly linked to the storage of the correlation matrix $K$ in Phase 2.
 This table can be used to estimate if a dataset is too large for the available RAM, recalling that data in single precision requires 4 bytes (or 32 bits).

-For example, for a dataset with n_s=100 000 and n_t = 5000  the following table estimates the RAM required in the two cases:
+For example, for a dataset with n_s=1 000 000 and n_t = 5000  the following table estimates the RAM required in the two cases, considering n_b=10 partitions in the case of memory saving:

 .. list-table::
    :header-rows: 1